IRCDesBropains/DiscordBot/README.md

 # DiscordBot

-Here we perform a request to see if the webhook is active... :-/, I think it's working now !
+This discord bot is designed to be easy to use.

-Our discord bot to process amazing features !
+It will implements some basics features to an usage on a private discord server.